kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 • Use the **Options & Tools** menu to:
   – Create folders/lists
-  – Import from Kodi Favorites (automatically organizes playable favorites) – Import from Shortlist addon (full list import with library enhancement) – Manage and move lists
+  – Import from Kodi Favorites (automatically organizes playable favorites) – Import from Shortlist addon (full list import with library matching) – Manage and move lists
   – Configure settings
 • From any media item's **context menu**, choose **LibraryGenie** to add to a list